On wall crossing for K-stability: Application to K-moduli

-In this subsection, we prove the wall crossing phenomenon as in Theorem \ref{thm: wall-crossing} for K-moduli stacks.
-We first have the following lemma. \begin{lemma} Suppose $r\geq 1$, then there exists a positive rational number $0<t_0<1$ depending only on $d$ and $r$ such that if $X$ is a $\bQ$-Fano variety of dimension $d$ and $D\sim_\bQ -rK_X$ is a Weil divisor satisfying that $(X,\frac{1-t_0}{r}D)$ is log canonical, then the pair $(X,\frac{1}{r}D)$ is log canonical. \end{lemma}
+In this section we study the wall crossing phenomenon for K-moduli.
+Through the section, we fix a rational number $r>0$.
+We start with the following lemma. \begin{lemma} Suppose $r\geq 1$.
+There exists a positive rational number $0<t_0<1$ depending only on $d$ and $r$ such that if $X$ is a $\bQ$-Fano variety of dimension $d$ and $D\sim_\bQ -rK_X$ is a Weil divisor satisfying that $(X,\frac{1-t_0}{r}D)$ is log canonical, then the pair $(X,\frac{1}{r}D)$ is also log canonical. \end{lemma}